• Skip to main content

 High pressure fuel pumps on the BMW N53 may fail at any mileage; many likely failed early on and were replaced under the recalls and extended warranty.
 In 2012/2013, after multiple attempts, BMW finally re-designed the HPFP which seems to have resolved the issues.
 If you are looking into purchasing a model with the N53, be sure to check the maintenance records to ensure the HPFP has been replaced either by recall or by the previous owner.
 Most N53 HPFP’s likely experienced failure early on and received the updated fuel pump, but there may be a few out there still running the original faulty part.

-N53 Fuel Injectors
+2) N53 Fuel Injector Failure

 The N53 went from port injection to direct injection with Piezo injectors (similar to the BMW N54).
 With this change, came a learning curve and lots of changes and reprogramming to these parts.
-Though the BMW N53 and N54 both used direct injection featuring Piezo injectors the actual part number and injectors were different on each engine.
+Though the BMW N53 and N54 both used direct injection featuring Piezo injectors, the actual part number and injectors are different on each engine.
 Despite this difference, they suffered a similar fate with common failures.

 Symptoms of N53 Fuel Injector Failure:

-1. Misfires
+- Misfires

-2. Limp Mode
+- Limp Mode

-3. Rough Idle
+- Rough Idle

-4. Poor Fuel Economy
+- Poor Fuel Economy

-5. Check Engine Light
+- Check Engine Light

 Unlike the HPFP issue that does not flow enough fuel, the injectors typically fail by developing leaks and dumping extra fuel into the cylinders.
 This extra fuel causes misfires, rough idle, poor fuel economy and potentially check engine lights and limp mode.